 • Christmas isn't pagan and here's why Time stamps: 0:00 - Intro 0:29 - Origins of the name (Ishtar and Ostara) 4:44 - The Easter bunny 7:09 - Easter eggs

-No, Easter is not pagan today.
+No, Easter is not pagan or has pagan roots.
 "Well, Ric, when I searched on Google for the origins of Easter, it showed that it had pagan roots."
 "Ah, the Internet," I said with a frustrated sigh.
 To be correct, we must dig deeper as researchers.
 Easter is not from a pagan goddess.
-Ishtar was a Babylonian goddess that "SOUNDS LIKE" Easter; however, there is no link in etymology, as the article below will show.[1]
+Ishtar was a Babylonian goddess who "SOUNDS LIKE" Easter; however, there is no link in etymology (origin of words), as the article below will show.[1]

 Here is a humorous video from Lutheran Satire on this topic.